-This article is the first of a three-part series that will take a deep dive through Workday’s experience developing, productizing, and eventually, releasing their design system out into the open.
+This article is the first of a three-part series that takes a deep dive into Workday’s experience developing, productizing, and eventually, releasing their design system out into the open.
 Check out Part II, Productizing your design system, and Part III, The case for an open design system.

 Design is the life and blood of any great product.
 These days, it’s often what makes or breaks a business.
 The most successful companies encourage a focus on good design not just within their design teams, but across their development teams, product managers, executives, and more.
 Sometimes they even release their tools publicly to establish their presence as a design leader within the industry.
 However, it can be a challenge to foster this design mentality and support on such a broad scale when it’s such a big investment of resources.
 Many see the value for product creators, but don’t realize the impact a design system can have on these larger audiences.